 To the surprise of absolutely no one 2015 Masters winner Jordan Spieth, charged with the menu choice for the Tuesday-before-the-Masters Champions Dinner, has decided to serve his green jacketed colleagues Texas barbecue.

-“That means brisket,” said my son-in-law, Glenn Brunetti, who own and runs Wildwood Barbecue in Hadley, Massachusetts.
+“That means brisket,” said my son-in-law, Glenn Brunetti, who own and runs Wildwood Barbeque in Hadley, Massachusetts.
 “Every part of the country has a different barbecue thing.
 Texas is brisket, St. Louis is ribs.
 Kansas City is ribs, but they’re different from St. Louis ribs.
 And in North Carolina there are two camps of vinegar-based sauces, but one with a touch of ketchup added.”